 History of Oregon Pinot

 Remote and rugged, Oregon has long attracted hardy adventurists.
-Lewis and Clark, who’s epic Corps of Discovery charted a trail to guide settlers over the mountains to Oregon, are icons for modern-day pioneers lured to the state’s bounty of its seas, rivers and land.
+Lewis and Clark, whose epic Corps of Discovery charted a trail to guide settlers over the mountains to Oregon, are icons for modern-day pioneers lured to the state’s bounty of its seas, rivers and land.

 The 1960s ushered in an era of winemaking adventurists in Oregon.
 A yet undiscovered pearl along the 45th latitude – that imaginary line that encircles the globe, stringing together such legendary northern wine regions as France’s Côtes du Rhône and Italy’s Piedmont – Oregon’s Willamette Valley lured a few young mavericks.